 GeneCards Summary for PRKACB Gene

 PRKACB (Protein Kinase CAMP-Activated Catalytic Subunit Beta) is a Protein Coding gene.
 Diseases associated with PRKACB include Cardioacrofacial Dysplasia 2 and Primary Pigmented Nodular Adrenocortical Disease.
-Among its related pathways are Beta-Adrenergic Signaling and ERK Signaling.
+Among its related pathways are Lipoprotein metabolism and Apelin signaling pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKACA.

 UniProtKB/Swiss-Prot Summary for PRKACB Gene

 Mediates cAMP-dependent signaling triggered by receptor binding to GPCRs.
 PKA activation regulates diverse cellular processes such as cell proliferation, the cell cycle, differentiation and regulation of microtubule dynamics, chromatin condensation and decondensation, nuclear envelope disassembly and reassembly, as well as regulation of intracellular transport mechanisms and ion flux.
 Regulates the abundance of compartmentalized pools of its regulatory subunits through phosphorylation of PJA2 which binds and ubiquitinates these subunits, leading to their subsequent proteolysis (PubMed:12420224, PubMed:21423175).
 Phosphorylates GPKOW which regulates its ability to bind RNA (PubMed:21880142).